 When identifying the swift parrot, look for its long pointed wings and tapering tail feathers.
 The crimson forehead to throat and additional red patch at the wing's top edge are distinctive.
-These birds are known for their noisy and active behavior, as well as their impressively fast and direct flight.
+These birds are known for their noisy and active behaviour, as well as their impressively fast and direct flight.

 Swift parrots inhabit a variety of environments including forests, woodlands, agricultural lands, plantations, and even urban areas.

-This nomadic species breeds in Tasmania during the summer and migrates to southeastern mainland Australia for the winter.
-They have been observed as far north as southeastern Queensland and as far west as Adelaide, South Australia.
+This nomadic species breeds in Tasmania during the summer and migrates to south-eastern mainland Australia for the winter.
+They have been observed as far north as south-eastern Queensland and as far west as Adelaide, South Australia.
 Their presence in any given location is unpredictable, as it is contingent upon the availability of food.

 The swift parrot is a nomadic migrant, settling only where food is abundant.
 They are highly active, social, and exhibit a showy nature.
 Their flight is remarkably swift, living up to their name.

 Breeding occurs in Tasmania from September to February.
 The swift parrot is selective about nesting cavities, preferring those with small entrances, deep chambers, and wide floors.
 These preferred nesting sites are rare and vulnerable to disturbances such as wildfires and deforestation.
-The species has a high breeding success rate when conditions are favorable, but introduced predators like sugar gliders pose a significant threat, especially in areas affected by logging.
+The species has a high breeding success rate when conditions are favourable, but introduced predators like sugar gliders pose a significant threat, especially in areas affected by logging.

 The swift parrot primarily feeds on nectar, particularly from flowering Eucalyptus globulus and Eucalyptus ovata in Tasmania.
 During winter on the mainland, they forage on a broader range of flowering Eucalyptus species.